quanghungb/fluent-bit-forward/README.md

 ## Observation

-### Issue 1 - Output data does not contain enchired attributes
+### Issue 1 - Output data does not contain enriched attributes
 The shipper has enriched the log with new attributes `instance`, `host`, `source` like below

 ```bash